I'm selecting one obscure movie from every year since I was born to watch and recommend.

 #5 – Joe Versus The Volcano (1990)

 This movie is the one I get the strangest looks for when I mention it up near the top of my all-time favorite movie choices.
-Respected writer John Patrick Shanley (Moonstruck, Alive, etc) made his directorial debut (and sadly, only) with this wonderful movie.
+Respected writer John Patrick Shanley (Moonstruck, Alive, etc) made his directorial debut with this wonderful movie.
 While it’s a little bit a product of its era, Shanley’s fairy tale approach gives it a nice, timeless quality.
 Tom Hanks and Meg Ryan are at their best together in their first on-screen pairing (with Meg Ryan doing a nice triple role performance).
 Other supporting roles are fantastically performed by the likes of Ozzie Davis, Abe Vigoda, Lloyd Bridges doing what he does best, and an absolutely hilarious and brilliant deadpan comedy from Dan Hedaya.
 A wonderful music score from Georges Delerue and some gorgeous cinematography round out the movie.
 I’ve seen this one many, many times.
-Probably more than 99.9999999% of the planet.
-For some proper respect, check out Red Letter Media’s re:View video about the movie (language warning), with one of the only other people out there who also has it in their top 5 movie list.
+Probably more than 99.9999999% of the planet has seen it.
+For some proper respect, check out Red Letter Media’s re:View video about the movie (language warning), with one of the few other people out there who also has it in their top 5 movie list.

 #4 – Dark City (1998)